 On January 23, 2024, the Company issued a non-convertible debenture (the "Debenture") in the principal sum of \$5.0 million, in connection with a Subscription Agreement, to Altos Ventures, a stockholder of the Company.
 The Debenture has an interest rate of 4.0% per annum, and the principal and accrued interest are payable in full upon the earlier of (i) the closing under the Subscription Agreement and (ii) June 30, 2024.
 Additionally, the \$5.0 million subscription amount under the Subscription Agreement shall be increased by the amount of interest payable under the Debenture.
-On April 24, 2024, the maturity date of the Debenture was extended to October 31, 2024 through the execution of an extension agreement between the Company and the investor.
-No other terms of the Debenture were modified in connection with the extension agreement.
+On April 24, 2024, the maturity date of the Debenture was extended to October 31, 2024 through the execution of an extension agreement.